statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (b) the needs of less-developed countries for a more flexible use of tariff protection to assist their economic development and the special needs of these countries to maintain tariffs for revenue purposes; and

 (c) all other relevant circumstances, including the fiscal, developmental, strategic and other needs of the contracting parties concerned.

 ### Article  XXIX

-####The Relation of this Agreement to the Havana Charter
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>The Relation of this Agreement to the Havana Charter

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van Deel I en artikel XXIX van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1. The contracting parties undertake to observe to the fullest extent of their executive authority the general principles of Chapters I to VI inclusive and of Chapter IX of the Havana Charter pending their acceptance of it in accordance with their constitutional procedures.
 2. Part II of this Agreement shall be suspended on the day on which the Havana Charter enters into force.
 3. If by September 30, 1949, the Havana Charter has not entered into force, the contracting parties shall meet before December 31, 1949, to agree whether this Agreement shall be amended, supplemented or maintained.
 4. If at any time the Havana Charter should cease to be in force, the CONTRACTING PARTIES shall meet as soon as practicable thereafter to agree whether this Agreement shall be supplemented, amended or maintained.
 Pending such agreement, Part II of this Agreement shall again enter into force; *Provided* that the provisions of Part II other than Article XXIII shall be replaced, *mutatis mutandis,* in the form in which they then appeared in the Havana Charter; and *Provided* further that no contracting party shall be bound by any provisions which did not bind it at the time when the Havana Charter ceased to be in force.
 5. If any contracting party has not accepted the Havana Charter by the date upon which it enters into force, the CONTRACTING PARTIES shall confer to agree whether, and if so in what way, this Agreement in so far as it affects relations between such contracting party and other contracting parties, shall be supplemented or amended.
 Pending such agreement the provisions of Part II of this Agreement shall, notwithstanding the provisions of paragraph 2 of this Article, continue to apply as between such contracting party and other contracting parties.
 6. Contracting parties which are Members of the International Trade Organization shall not invoke the provisions of this Agreement so as to prevent the operation of any provision of the Havana Charter.
 The application of the principle underlying this paragraph to any contracting party which is not a Member of the International Trade Organization shall be the subject of an agreement pursuant to paragraph 5 of this Article.

 ### Article  XXX

 ####Amendments

 Wordt voorlopig toegepast per 01-01-1948

 1. Except where provision for modification is made elsewhere in this Agreement, amendments to the provisions of Part I of this Agreement or to the provisions of Article XXIX or of this Article shall become effective upon acceptance by all the contracting parties, and other amendments to this Agreement shall become effective, in respect of those contracting parties which accept them, upon acceptance by two-thirds of the contracting parties and thereafter for each other contracting party upon acceptance by it.
 2. Any contracting party accepting an amendment to this Agreement shall deposit an instrument of acceptance with the Secretary-General of the United Nations within such period as the CONTRACTING PARTIES may specify.
 The CONTRACTING PARTIES may decide that any amendment made effective under this Article is of such a nature that any contracting party which has not accepted it within a period specified by the CONTRACTING PARTIES shall be free to withdraw from this Agreement, or to remain a contracting party with the consent of the CONTRACTING PARTIES.

 ### Article  XXXI

-####Withdrawal
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel (zoals verbeterd) en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Withdrawal

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel (zoals verbeterd) en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>  Without prejudice to the provisions of paragraph 12 of Article XVIII or of Article XXIII or of paragraph 2 of Article XXX, any contracting party may withdraw from this Agreement, or may separately withdraw on behalf of any of the separate customs territories for which it has international responsibility and which at the time possesses full autonomy in the conduct of its external commercial relations and of the other matters provided for in this Agreement.
+Without prejudice to the provisions of paragraph 12 of Article XVIII or of Article XXIII or of paragraph 2 of Article XXX, any contracting party may withdraw from this Agreement, or may separately withdraw on behalf of any of the separate customs territories for which it has international responsibility and which at the time possesses full autonomy in the conduct of its external commercial relations and of the other matters provided for in this Agreement.
 The withdrawal shall take effect upon the expiration of six months from the day on which written notice of withdrawal is received by the Secretary-General of the United Nations.

 ### Article  XXXII

-####Contracting Parties
+####<sup> 2)  [Red: Gewijzigd bij het Protocol tot wijziging van zekere bepalingen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Contracting Parties

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 2)  [Red: Gewijzigd bij het Protocol tot wijziging van zekere bepalingen van de Algemene Overeenkomst betreffende Tarieven en Handel, bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1. The contracting parties to this Agreement shall be understood to mean those governments which are applying the provisions of this Agreement under Articles XXVI or XXXIII or pursuant to the Protocol of Provisional Application.
 2. At any time after the entry into force of this Agreement pursuant to paragraph 6 of Article XXVI, those contracting parties which have accepted this Agreement pursuant to paragraph 4 of Article XXVI may decide that any contracting party which has not so accepted it shall cease to be a contracting party.

 ### Article  XXXIII

-####Accession
+####<sup> 3)  [Red: Gewijzigd bij het Protocol tot wijziging van zekere bepalingen van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Accession

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 3)  [Red: Gewijzigd bij het Protocol tot wijziging van zekere bepalingen van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>  A government not party to this Agreement, or a government acting on behalf of a separate customs territory possessing full autonomy in the conduct of its external commercial relations and of the other matters provided for in this Agreement, may accede to this Agreement, on its own behalf or on behalf of that territory, on terms to be agreed between such government and the CONTRACTING PARTIES.
+A government not party to this Agreement, or a government acting on behalf of a separate customs territory possessing full autonomy in the conduct of its external commercial relations and of the other matters provided for in this Agreement, may accede to this Agreement, on its own behalf or on behalf of that territory, on terms to be agreed between such government and the CONTRACTING PARTIES.
 Decisions of the CONTRACTING PARTIES under this paragraph shall be taken by a two-thirds majority.

 ### Article  XXXIV

 ####Annexes

 Wordt voorlopig toegepast per 01-01-1948

 The annexes to this Agreement are hereby made an integral part of this Agreement.

 ### Article  XXXV

-####Non-application of the Agreement between particular Contracting Parties
+####<sup> 2)  [Red: Ingelast bij het Protocol tot wijziging van zekere bepalingen van de Algemene Overeenkomst betreffende Tarieven en Handel en gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Non-application of the Agreement between particular Contracting Parties

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 2)  [Red: Ingelast bij het Protocol tot wijziging van zekere bepalingen van de Algemene Overeenkomst betreffende Tarieven en Handel en gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1. This Agreement, or alternatively Article II of this Agreement shall not apply as between any contracting party and any other contracting party if:

 (a) the two contracting parties have not entered into tariff negotiations with each other, and

 (b) either of the contracting parties, at the time either becomes a contracting party, does not consent to such application.
 2. The CONTRACTING PARTIES may review the operation of this Article in particular cases at the request of any contracting party and make appropriate recommendations.

-### PART  IV
+###PART IV

 ####Trade and Development